-Work in partnership to support and care for our most vulnerable citizens

-Work collaboratively for and with our citizens to keep them safe in resilient communities

-Reduce social isolation and loneliness

-Offer our citizens a range of opportunities to help them achieve their potential and to reduce poverty

-Enhance our senior phase offering leading to varied pathways which support and challenge all our young people

-Increase the attainment and achievement of our young people, including looked after children
+We will:

+- work in partnership to develop trauma informed approaches, creating environments which support compassionate provision of services and encourages people to be kind - work collaboratively for and with our citizens to keep them safe in resilient communities - reduce social isolation and loneliness - offer our citizens a range of opportunities to help them achieve their potential and to reduce poverty - enhance our senior phase offering leading to varied pathways which support and challenge all our young people - increase the attainment and achievement of our young people, including looked after children

+How we will achieve it:

 Early Learning and Childcare - Supporting children and families early can help ensure the best possible outcomes.
-The Scottish Government has increased funded Early Learning and Childcare and in Angus, we have invested £34.349 million to enable us to deliver 1,140 hours of early learning for every three and four year olds and eligible two year olds from August 2020.
+As of August 2020, Angus Council will deliver on the commitment to provide 1,140 hours of Early Learning and Childcare (ELC) to all three and four year olds, eligible two year olds and those children accessing an additional year of funded ELC.

-Capital investment is delivering new early learning and childcare centres in Carnoustie and Forfar which will open in August 2020 as well as significantly improving and expanding provision in other areas.
+Capital investment is delivering new early learning and childcare centres in Carnoustie and Forfar and these buildings will open during session 2020-2021.
+Additional capital investment is also significantly improving and expanding provision in other areas.
 We continue to work with community planning partners to ensure that children who need additional services are identified and helped as soon as possible.

 Angus Schools for the Future - We continue to progress Angus Schools for the Future, the council's ambitious 30 year strategy which will develop our learning estate to meet the needs of all our learners and deliver our ambitions for the curriculum.
-Specifically, we are investing over £1 million in extending Edzell Primary School, which will open in August 2020.
-We are considering alternative options for the Monifieth learning estate before consulting with communities over the coming months.
-We have included £10 million in our capital plan for 2019-24 with further £30 million planned for 5 years beyond that.
-In Montrose, we have begun exploring opportunities to create a 'learning' town.'
+However, we recognise that our school estate and learning model may need to adapt to physical distancing requirements.
+We will establish new ways of supporting our learners through a mix of in-school and at-home learning.
+We will develop our digital learning offer and support as many children and young people as possible to access this.
+In Montrose, we had already begun exploring opportunities to create a 'learning town.'
 This includes investigating how we might make better and more creative use of our buildings and those in the community to deliver a wider range of learning opportunities to a more diverse range of learners.
 We are working with communities and industry as we develop these ideas further through the Angus Plan.
+We will develop this further by building on digital and outdoor classroom opportunities.
+We are investing over £1 million in extending Edzell Primary School.
+Work is well underway and the assumed timescale for completion is winter 2020/21.
+We are considering alternative options for the Monifieth learning estate and will explore new approaches for consulting with communities over the coming months.
+We have included £10 million in our capital plan for 2019-24 with further £30 million planned for 5 years beyond that.
 We will also continue to investigate options for secondary school provision in the Arbroath area.

-Education and Lifelong Learning - Development of the curriculum over the next 10 years - We will continue the work to develop our senior phase (\$4-\$6) offer For session 2019-2020 over 500 young people are following a curriculum which has a blend of learning in school and learning directed by colleagues from Dundee and Angus College.
-Our extended work placement provision via Angus Works and mini Angus Works will continue to offer all young people in the senior phase the opportunity to gain experience related to their interests and future learning choices.
+Education and Lifelong Learning - Development of the curriculum over the next 10 years - We will continue the work to develop our senior phase (S4-S6) offer.
+During session 2019-2020 over 500 young people followed a curriculum which has a blend of learning in school and learning directed by colleagues from Dundee and Angus College.
+We will consider how we can continue to deliver our extended work placement provision via Angus Works and mini Angus Works.
+Our programmes offer all young people in the senior phase the opportunity to gain experience related to their interests and future learning choices.